NCERT Solutions Class 11 English Telephone Conversation – Free PDF Download

 4. Which are the lines in the poem that impressed you the most and why?

-The phrase ‘West African Sepia’ impressed me the most.
-This phrase is a befitting reply to the white woman who was ignorant.
-It projects humour on a subtle level where the poet, when questioned frequently about his colour, replies like a person with a high intellect level.
-A few words like Soyinka emphasise that it is not right to judge a person’s level of knowledge and wisdom according to his colour.
+The line, “Rapidly, wavelength adjusted,/I chose.
+“West African sepia”—and as an afterthought,/“Down in my passport”, impressed me the most.
+The phrase “West African sepia” is a befitting reply to the white woman who was intolerant.
+It projects humour on a subtle level where the poet, when questioned frequently about his colour, gives a befittingly blunt reply.
+In a few words, Soyinka emphasises that it is not right to judge a person according to his colour.

 5. You know what ‘hide-and-seek’ is.
 What would ‘hide-and-speak’ mean?